10 Terms Every Mobile Home Park Investor Needs To Know

 4. Syndication

 A syndication is a pooled investment structure.
 A group of investors collectively funds the acquisition and operation of a mobile home park.
 The syndicator, or sponsor, handles day-to-day operations and key decisions.
 Passive investors contribute capital in exchange for a share of the returns.
 Syndications can potentially allow investors to access larger deals.
 They do carry risks and are typically restricted to accredited investors.
+Before committing capital, it is worth reading about how to evaluate risk in a mobile home park syndication.
+For more, see our understanding mobile home park syndication.

 5. Private Placement Memorandum (PPM)